rsksmart/vc-json-schemas/README.md

 ### The sample folder

 This folder stores sample Verifiable Credentials for each existent schema.
-The examples of each schema are stored in `/sample/SCHEMA_NAME/SCHEMA_VERSION/sample-K.json`, where `k` is index of the sample enabling more than one sample to be stored for each schema.
+The examples of each schema are stored in `/sample/SCHEMA_NAME/SCHEMA_VERSION/sample-K.json`, where `k` is index (starting from 1) of the sample enabling more than one sample to be stored for each schema.

 The sample must:
 - Be compliant with the schema specified by the path of the file